pwr-Solaar/Solaar/docs/features.md

 `EQUALIZER`                            | `0x8310` | :x:                |
 `HEADSET_OUT`                          | `0x8320` | :x:                |

-"read only" in the notes column means that the state of the feature can be read, but not set.
+"read only" in the notes column means that the feature is a read-only feature and cannot be changed.

 # Implementing a feature